 Eighteenth: In Sec.
-15, 30 V.S.A. § 8060 (VTA findings and purpose), in subsection (b), by striking out subdivision (2) in its entirety and inserting in lieu thereof the following:
+15, 30 V.S.A. § 8060 (VTA findings and purpose), in subsection (b), by striking out subdivision (2) in its entirety and inserting in lieu thereof a new subdivision (2) to read as follows:

 (2) the ubiquitous universal availability of mobile telecommunication services, including voice and high-speed data throughout the state along roadways and near universal availability statewide by the end of the year 2010 2013.